MangoCoder360/MandarinOS/README.md

 # News!

+DEVELOPMENT PAUSED!
+We are taking a break from development and will return soon!

 ERROR: Cannot init sentry!
 The program may not work properly!

 Make sure you follow Mandarin Technologies on Twitter!  https://twitter.com/Mandarin897